 Another lesser known place among tourists is Portus Ganda.
 This is a small city port where travellers by boat stop to spend the night.
 There is a large pontoon on the water where you look out over the picturesque harbour and the most remarkable historical facades of Ghent.
 The best moments to get an amazing picture are sunrise and sunset.
 In the summer this is an excellent place to meet up with friends and have a picnic by the water.

-I hope this Instagram guide to Ghent helps you with finding the perfect spots to get those amazing insta-worthy shots.
+I hope this photo guide helps you with finding the most instagrammable places to visit in Ghent.